 * Primary reference citation for all data from this source

 In 1996, NGDC and the Australian Surveying and Land Information Group (AUSLIG) signed an agreement to provide access to high-quality Australian elevation information for GLOBE.
 AUSLIG offered access to a data base of 5,190,624 point elevations, from which NGDC would derive a 30" gridded DEM for use in GLOBE.
 The original data base was proprietary to AUSLIG; the resultant DEM would be owned by AUSLIG and any other providers of data.
-AUSLIG would license the data to NGDC for distribution with GLOBE.
+AUSLIG would license the data to NGDC (now NCEI) for distribution with GLOBE.

-Inspection of the data base (AUSLIG, 1996) by NGDC suggested that it consisted primarily of digitized contours from topographic maps, supplemented by coastlines, and point elevations.
+Inspection of the data base (AUSLIG, 1996) by NGDC (now NCEI) suggested that it consisted primarily of digitized contours from topographic maps, supplemented by coastlines, and point elevations.
 AUSLIG describes the data as follows (John Payne, AUSLIG, 1998, written communication):

 "The elevation data in the relief theme supplied by AUSLIG had been derived from AUSLIG’s published 1:100,000 scale topographic maps and unpublished 1:100,000 scale map compilation material.
 The elevation data are point elevations captured at an irregular interval spacing to best portray the terrain.
 The spot elevation feature contains either spot heights on the source material or points selected from contours.
 Spot heights are individual point elevations in the source material.
 They are generally located at local high points such as sand ridges, hills and mountain tops or at the low points in depressions.
 These points were observed directly by stereoplotter in the map production process."